jalvarez212/ethnotary/readme.md

 ## 🤝 Contributing ###

 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request